buntagonalprism/flutter-form-testing/more-testing-notes.md

 So "validate" button can mark everything as touched, and trigger a rebuild of everything.

 Except I don't think there's a value and validitiy for the entire form.

+## Not using Angular Forms
+So here's a little thought.
+We can't use the core angular forms since it has dependencies on dart SDK components not included with flutter, like dart:html.
+So we want to write our own library.
+In this case, there's not much point copying angular, let's just do our own thing sna dhave enough tests in place so that it behaves how we expected.